Digital rhetoric: Access

 Referred to as the digital divide, issues of economic access and user-level access are recurring issues in digital rhetoric.
-These issues show up most prevalently in computers and writing circles though the digital divide impacts a multitude of online forums, user bases, and communities.
+These issues show up most prevalently at the intersection of computers and writing, though the digital divide impacts a multitude of online forums, user bases, and communities.
 A lack of access can refer to inequality in obtaining information, means of communication, and opportunities.
 For many that teach digital rhetoric in schools and universities, student access to technologies at home and in school is an operative concern.
-There is some debate about whether mobile computing devices like smartphones make technology access more equitable.
+There is some debate about whether mobile devices like smartphones make technology access more equitable.
 In addition, the socioeconomic divide that is created due to accessibility is a major factor of digital rhetoric.
-For instance, NIH researcher and a professor of education at Stanford University, Linda Darling-Hammond discusses the lack of educational resources that children of color in America face.
+For instance, Linda Darling-Hammond, an NIH researcher and professor of education at Stanford University, discusses the lack of educational resources that children of color in America face.
 Further, Angela M. Haas, author of "Wampum as Hypertext: An American Indian Intellectual Tradition of Multimedia Theory and Practice", describes access in a more theoretical way.
 Her text explains that through access one can connect a physical body with the digital space.

-Technology diffusion can also a contributing factor, which refers to how the market for new technology changes over time and how that influences technology use and production across society.
+Another contributing factor is technology diffusion, which refers to how the market for new technology changes over time, and how that influences technology use and production across society.
 Studies conducted by scholar Sunil Wattal conclude that technology diffusion mimics social class status.
 As such, technology diffusion varies from community to community, making it a much greater challenge to ensure access equity across classes.
-These examples preface the topic that access encompasses every aspect of ones life and must be perceived as such.
-If accessibility is not resolved at a foundational level then social discrimination will be further perpetuated.
+Some researchers suggest that access affects multiple aspects of life and should be considered comprehensively.
+Some scholars argue that unresolved accessibility issues contribute to social disparities.